dbarbos/CaerbannogLogin/README.md

     * Updated to Swift 4.2;
     * Added protection space for CredStore;
     * Fix biometry challenge to include face ID;
+* 0.0.41
+    * Fixed problem with LAError
+    * Created animation for biometric identification

 ## License